Overview of options for cashing in your pension

 What to do if you want to cash in a final salary pension

-If you decide to give up your final salary pension for cash, you’ll need to make a request to your pension scheme for a 'cash equivalent transfer value' CETV.
+If you do decide to give up your final salary pension for cash, you’ll need to make a request to your pension scheme for a CETV.
 How the scheme arrives at this figure is a complex calculation.

 Most private schemes are currently ‘under-funded’, meaning they don’t have enough assets to meet the costs of providing pensions of all the people in the scheme, with the result that you might only get 80% of the full pension value.

-Final salary pensions are expensive to run and so schemes might be keen to get you off their books.
+Final salary pensions are expensive to run, so schemes might be keen to get you off their books.
 As a result, you could be offered an ‘enhanced transfer value’ – which will be more than the scheme is obliged to pay you.

 Financial advice for a pension transfer